BD’s new regional headquarters features sufficient dramatic imagery to accompany the different experiential journeys.

 A hybrid of bench and 120 degree workstations were applied, giving users a variety of settings and also creating a more interesting landscape.
 Lockers are provided for users and a unique addition to the lockers is the ‘carrier’.
 This accessory allows each user to lug their daily essentials to their respective desk and easily bring it back to the lockers at the end of the day.

 DB&B’s design team aimed at creating impactful visual displays that fuel different experiences throughout the workspace.
-From the front of house, it is designed to emulate an Alfresco Café to create a more ambient and cosier environment with the aroma of freshly-brewed coffee lingering from the café located just behind the reception counter.
-One key design element, drawing instant attention will be the suspended acoustic panels which emulate a dynamic flow or current.
+From the front of house, it is designed to emulate an Alfresco Café to create a more ambient and cosy environment with the aroma of freshly-brewed coffee lingering from the café located just behind the reception counter.
+One key design element, drawing instant attentions will be the suspended acoustic panels which emulates a dynamic flow or current.
 This dramatic effect was inspired by BD’s goal in advancing the world of health.
 The interplay of wood and greenery elements enforces biophilia inspirations.

 Adjacent to the main reception area is the ‘The Gallery’ where BD can showcase videos of their latest innovative product offerings on a large screen.

 Other themed areas such as ‘The Activity Centre’, ‘The Playground’, ‘The Garden’, ‘The Gazebo’, ‘The Terrace’ etc intersperse the workspace.
 The Playground, ‘The Garden’ and ‘The Gazebo’ are the themed main collaboration areas that create interest points within the workspaces.